AcreetionOS/AcreetionOSDocumentationPlan/documentation/ProjectDocuments/MVP.md

 ## 1. Introduction

-This document outlines the Minimum Viable Product (MVP) for Acreetion Linux, a custom Linux distribution aimed at providing a lightweight and versatile operating system.
+This document outlines the Minimum Viable Product (MVP) for AcreetionOS Linux, a custom Linux distribution initially based on Arch Linux.
 The MVP represents the core features and functionality that must be implemented for the ***initial release.***

 ## 2. MVP Goals